juice-shop/pwning-juice-shop/appendix/solutions.md

 3. As a starting point we use the known working `'))--` attack pattern and try to make a `UNION SELECT` out of it
-4. Searching for `')) UNION SELECT * FROM x--` fails with a `SQLITE_ERROR: no such table` as you would expect.
-But we can easily guess the table name or infer it from one of the previous attacks on the _Login_ form.
+4. Searching for `')) UNION SELECT * FROM x--` fails with a `SQLITE_ERROR: no such table: x` as you would expect.
+But we can easily guess the table name or infer it from one of the previous attacks on the _Login_ form where even the underlying SQL query was leaked.
 5. Searching for `')) UNION SELECT * FROM Users--` fails with a promising `SQLITE_ERROR: SELECTs to the left and right of UNION do not have the same number of result columns` which least confirms the table name.
 6. The next step in a `UNION SELECT`-attack is typically to find the right number of returned columns.
-As the _Search Results_ table has 3 columns displaying data, it will at least be three.
+As the _Search Results_ table in the UI has 3 columns displaying data, it will probably at least be three.
 You keep adding columns until no more `SQLITE_ERROR` occurs (or at least it becomes a different one):

    1. `')) UNION SELECT '1' FROM Users--` fails with `number of result columns` error